Dhanya24022006/LIC_LTspice_Myproject/Differential Amplifier.md

 ### Circuit Diagram:
 ![Image](https://github.com/user-attachments/assets/4ec09abe-e336-4228-a44a-3323f1554c27)

-Here we are replacing the current source by a nmos transistor to improve gain, linearity, and common-mode rejection ratio (CMRR), as well as to allow for a more compact and efficient circuit design.
+Here we are replacing the ideal current source by a active current source(nmos transistor) to improve gain, linearity, and common-mode rejection ratio (CMRR), as well as to allow for a more compact and efficient circuit design.
 Vds = Vgs - Vt ( Vds = Vp = 0.4V )<br/>
 0.4 + 0.36624 = Vg ( since source is grounded )<br/>
 Vbias = Vg = 0.76624V(V<sub>4</sub>) ( Bias voltage at the gate for 3rd n type mosfet)<br/>